Skip to content

 • -v, --verbose Displays detailed messages during command execution.

-• -p, --playground Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Playground.
+• -p, --playground Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Play.

 • -e, --emulator Initializes the Eitri-App in emulator mode, with an opening QR code for the Eitri Emulator.